doniaksia/Customer-Churn/README.md

 - Out of 29 features present in dataset,  we've selected 15 features after the data preparation phase based on Features correlation and features variances.

-- Used 74/26 train/test split, SMOT for oversampling and Robust Scaling.
+- Used 74/26 train/test split, SMOT for oversampling and Robust Scaler for scaling.

 - We Tried 7 classification models : SVM , XGboost, Logistic Regression , KNN ,Naive Bayes , Decision Tree and Random Forest **XGboost** prediction gave us around 87% accuracy for customer churn prediction and that has still scope for better prediction after optimization.